ocholuo/jekyll-theme-chirpy/_posts/19Virtualization/2020-11-26-Docker-command.md

     docker run -v c:\foo:c:\existing-directory-with-contents ...

-For in-depth information about volumes, refer to [manage data in containers](/storage/volumes/)
+For in-depth information about volumes, refer to manage data in containers

 ### Add bind mounts or volumes using the --mount flag

 The `--mount` flag allows you to mount volumes, host-directories and `tmpfs` mounts in a container.

 The `--mount` flag supports most options that are supported by the `-v` or the `--volume` flag, but uses a different syntax.
-For in-depth information on the `--mount` flag, and a comparison between `--volume` and `--mount`, refer to the [service create command reference](/engine/reference/commandline/service_create/#add-bind-mounts-volumes-or-memory-filesystems).
+For in-depth information on the `--mount` flag, and a comparison between `--volume` and `--mount`, refer to the service create command reference

 Even though there is no plan to deprecate `--volume`, usage of `--mount` is recommended.